Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication

-In the IEEE 802.11bf sensing protocol for sub-7 GHz, the actual sensing measurements are done during, what are called, \textit{sensing measurement exchanges} (SMEs) and those SMEs account for most of the sensing overhead.
-So, in this performance study, we focus on the SME part of the protocol.
+In the IEEE 802.11bf sensing protocol for sub-7 GHz, the actual sensing measurements are done during, what are called, \textit{sensing measurement exchanges} (SMEs), and those SMEs account for most of the sensing overhead.
+So, in this study, we focus on the SME part of the protocol.
 To perform an SME, the initiator of sensing, which could be the Access Point (AP) or a Wi-Fi Station (STA), has to get access to the channel and obtain a Transmission Opportunity (TxOP).
 It may use Enhanced Distributed Channel Access (EDCA) or Point coordination function (PCF) Interframe Space (PIFS) to get a TxOP.
-The IEEE 802.11bf protocol also defines a periodically occurring sensing window within which the SMEs have to be performed.
+The IEEE 802.11bf protocol also defines a periodically occurring sensing window, within which the SMEs have to be performed.
 The duration and periods of sensing windows are configurable.
-Our simulation based performance study examines both the EDCA and PIFS based access methods at different sensing load in the system when the AP is the initiator of sensing.
-The sensing load in the system is varied by varying the number of sensing STAs, the number of sensing applications, the number of transmit and receive antennae and the sensing window duration.
-We present an extensive set of simulation results at different system configurations corresponding to different sensing loads.
-We then highlight some important and interesting findings from our simulation results which, we believe would be useful in configuring IEEE 802.11bf systems in the sub-7 GHz band.
+We examine both the EDCA and PIFS based access methods at different sensing loads in the system when the AP is the initiator of sensing.